-Members who have any questions in relation to any report are requested to submit their questions in writing to the Chief Executive Officer by 5:00pm on Monday, 17th September 2018.
+Members who have any questions in relation to any report are requested to submit their questions in writing to the Chief Executive Officer by 5:00pm on Monday, 16^h September 2019.
 If questions are not submitted in this manner, the Club may not be able to provide a complete answer at the Annual General Meeting.

 - 4. To consider the Ordinary Resolutions set out in this Notice. - 5.
 To consider the Special Resolution set out in this Notice. - 6.
-To conduct the election of the Board. - 7.
-To deal with any other business of which due notice has been given to members. - General business.
+General business.